-The European Emergency Medical Services Congress is committed to safeguarding your privacy according to the EU General Data Processing Regulations.
+The EMS Leadership Network is committed to safeguarding your privacy according to the EU General Data Processing Regulations.
 Contact us at if you have any questions, enquiries or problems regarding the processing of your personal data and we will gladly assist you.

 Table of Contents